changeworld/azure-docs.ja-jp/articles/virtual-network/virtual-networks-create-vnet-classic-pportal.md

 <properties
-   pageTitle="Azure ポータルを使用した仮想ネットワークの作成 | Microsoft Azure"
-   description="Azure ポータルを使用して仮想ネットワークを作成する方法を説明します。"
-   services="virtual-network"
-   documentationCenter=""
-   authors="jimdial"
+   pageTitle="Create a virtual network using the Azure portal | Microsoft Azure" description="Learn how to create a virtual network using the Azure portal." services="virtual-network" documentationCenter="" authors="jimdial"